smichaelsen/typo3-gitlab-ci/README.md

 #### 2.x to 3.x:

-* 384242e0d426a653b4e5e6d8ae6aa6d6cc2a0e64: The `.Build` folder is now built from all files excluding some certain files and directories (such as `.git`) instead of only copying a list of known files and directory.
+* [384242e0](https://github.com/smichaelsen/typo3-gitlab-ci/commit/384242e0d426a653b4e5e6d8ae6aa6d6cc2a0e64): The `.Build` folder is now built from all files excluding some certain files and directories (such as `.git`) instead of only copying a list of known files and directory.
 That can result in additional files landing in the `.Build` folder and being deploying eventually.
-* The fileadmin sync feature was removed as it was complex to setup and buggy.
+* [a6a12ee3](https://github.com/smichaelsen/typo3-gitlab-ci/commit/a6a12ee3278e6da42b83b023f439fa51ed8645f6): The fileadmin sync feature was removed as it was complex to setup and buggy.
 The pipeline runs fast now without the unnecessary stage.
+* The [TYPO3 console](https://github.com/TYPO3-Console/TYPO3-Console) now additonally executes `extension:setupactive` and `upgrade:all`.
+Please check if that is desired for your project.

 #### 1.x to 2.x:

 * Instead of providing *both* ssh user name *and* host in `SSH_HOST`, now there is a separate `SSH_USERNAME` variable.
 You have to set it to make sure your deployment works.